Nanasi-inc/angular-takehome-interview/README.md

 ## Objective

-Your mission is to build a web app that integrates with [REST Countries API](https://restcountries.com/#api-endpoints-v3-all) to pull country data and display it like in the designs
+Your goal is to build a web app that integrates with [REST Countries API](https://restcountries.com/#api-endpoints-v3-all) to pull country data and display it like in the designs

 ##### Expected Functionality